-If your loved one came in and sat right next to you in your cozy spot, what would you tell them?
+- If your loved one came in and sat right next to you, what would you tell them?

-Have you used something they taught you in your day-to-day life?
-A motto of philosophy maybe?
+- Have you used something they taught you in your daily life?
+A motto or philosophy maybe?

-Be extensive with this journaling prompt.
-Imagine an entire conversation with your loved one.
+Take your time with this journaling prompt, and imagine an entire conversation with your loved one.
 Write it all out in detail.

 Journaling Prompts: If I could spent an afternoon with ______________, I’d tell him all about ________________.